bogdan/blog/_posts/2012-10-08-crazy-javascript-initialization-strategy.markdown

 }
 {% endhighlight %}

-Now we are able to convert inputs to date pickers with unified initialization process:
+Now we are able to convert inputs to date pickers with a unified initialization process:

 {% highlight html %}
 <input type="text" name="profile[birth_date]" data-class="DatePicker">